Research Projects

 ☑ MPhil/PhD ☒ MRes[Med] ☒ URIS

-Dr WWT Lam, School of Public Health
+Professor WWT Lam, School of Public Health

-Dr. Wendy WT Lam is currently Associate Professor at the School of Public Health, The University of Hong Kong.
+Professor Wendy WT Lam is currently Associate Professor at the School of Public Health, The University of Hong Kong.
 She is the director of the HKU Jockey Club Institute of Cancer Care (JCICC).
 She is also the head of the Division of Behavioural Sciences, at the School of Public Health and an academic director of Master of Public Health Program.
-She is an active contributor in International Psycho-oncology Society, currently being a vice-president.
+She is an active contributor in International Psycho-oncology Society, currently being a president.
 Her research interests focus on psychosocial adaptation patterns and service optimization in cancer patients.
 She is currently leading the JCICC team to develop a care model to integrate psychosocial services into routine cancer care.
 Under her directorship, JCICC has recently established the first cancer survivorship clinic in Hong Kong offering support in managing post-treatment symptoms, as well as personalized diet and physical activity advice.

 Biography